deepflowio/docs/README.md

 1. The HOME file cannot be deleted.
 It belongs to the content of the home page in each language, and the content in its markdown can be adjusted.
 2. Multi language version file directories need to be mapped one by one.
 For example, there is `/test.md`, then `/zh/test.md` must also exist, otherwise it will 404.
+3. For file naming, you need to add a serial number, such as `/01-about/01-test.md`, the framework will automatically sort `01` and use `/about/test/` as the access address
-3. The markdown file must write the title attribute, because the file name is the same, but the directory on the left is different in Chinese and English.
+4. The markdown file must write the title attribute, because the file name is the same, but the directory on the left is different in Chinese and English.
 The Chinese Directory needs to be displayed in Chinese, so the title attribute needs to be written at the top of MD in advance.
 Format: (**three** middle dashes)

 ```md
 ---